dpcv/cullavagga/dpcv-project.md

 While we are not prepared to undertake the more wide-scale digital preservation envisaged by Bhikkhu Nyanatusita, by preserving and published DP-CV we can, perhaps, stimulate interest and further action.

-One of the few early Pali texts in existence was studied and published by Oskar von Hinüber in his *[The Oldest Buddhist Manuscript](/related-essays/Hinuber_Oldest_Pali_Manuscript.pdf)*.
+One of the few early Pali texts in existence was studied and published by Oskar von Hinüber in his *[The Oldest Pali Manuscript](https://github.com/dpcv/cullavagga/blob/master/related-essays/Hinuber_Oldest_Pali_Manuscript.pdf)*.
 This offers a transcription, description, and detailed study of a 8th–9th century Pali manuscript from Nepal by a leading Indological philologist.
 Von Hinüber suggests that it may have derived from a branch monastery of the Mahāvihāra on the mainland, possibly at Bodhgaya.

 As it happens, the text itself, while only a few pages, is from the Cullavagga.
 Thus it is a small portion of the same text found in the DP-CV, and when the DP-CV is published it will enable a study of the  same passage in manuscripts of the 8th, 13th, and 18th centuries.
 SuttaCentral has completed a digitization of this text, which we have named the Bendall Cullavagga (`bendall-cv`), which can be [viewed on Github](https://github.com/sujato/bendall-cv).
 This was intended as a pilot project to test and demonstrate some of the methods we are proposing for DC-CV.